chaturay/serverless-artillery/README.md

 ### T3.11.
 Remove assets from AWS
 This section is same as before.
 See [here](#t28-remove-assets-from-aws) for details.

+# Other commands and use cases
-# Create customized `script.yml`
+## Create customized `script.yml`
 Above you used how to use `slsart script` to create the default `script.yml` (see [here](#t22-create-scriptyml)) and how to customize it by manually editing it (see [here](#t24-customizing-scriptyml)).

-`slsart script` command has options to do the above in one command.
-You can run following command to create custom `script.yml` with **one** load `phase`.
+`slsart script` command has options to quickly do the above in one command.
+Run the following command to create custom `script.yml` with **one** load `phase`.
 ```
 slsart script -e <your-target-endpoint> -d <duration-in-sec> -r <arrival-rate-in-virtual-users-arriving-per-second> -t <ramp-to-in-virtual-users-arriving-per-second>
 ```

-For example following command will create a `script.yml` with test target https://example.com, performance test starting with 10 requests per second, and scaling up to 25 requests per second, over a duration of 60 seconds.
+For example, following command will create a `script.yml` with test target https://example.com, performance test starting with 10 requests per second, and scaling up to 25 requests per second, over a duration of 60 seconds.
 ```
 slsart script -e https://example.com -d 60 -r 10 -t 25
 ```